CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 !!! quote
     There has been significant interest in using AI/ML in various applications to use and/or map to CWE, but in my opinion there are a number of significant hurdles, e.g. you can't train on "bad mappings" to learn how to do good mappings.

-So, rather than train a model on bad data, we can ask a model to assign / validate a CWE based on its understanding of the CWEs available e.g.
+So, rather than train a model on bad data, we can ask a model to assign / validate a CWE based on its understanding of the CWEs available (and its understanding of CWEs assigned to similar CVEs based on the Observed Examples for each CWE in the standard) e.g.

 1. a closed-model with access to the CWE specification only (and no other data)
 2. an open-model with access to the CWE specification and other data